Fresh Cut Products: Maintaining Quality & Safety Workshop

 Specific Fresh-cut Product Information

-- Concurrent sessions on product commodity performance as fresh-cut groups
+- Sessions on product commodity performance as fresh-cut groups

 - Jeff Brandenburg, JSB Group, Greenfield, MA